 Most Tibetan art was created in connection with the complex rituals and meditational practices of Vajrayana Buddhism.
 The followers employ mandalas or cosmic diagrams as visual depictions of the sacred realms inhabited by a host of deities.
 In Tibet, thangkas, or painted portable scrolls are commonly used as aids in spiritual enlightenment.
 They often depict sacred icons or mandalas.

 The mandala of the Vajravali Series includes over one hundred and fifty different figures.
 It was commissioned by the monk Ngorchen Kunga Sangpo (1382–1456), founder of the Ngor monastery, in honor of his late teacher.
 In this work, each of the four large circles is a mandala in itself, repeating the variation of the same basic structure.
 Inside the circle, there is a square.
 The square can be entered through four portals or doorways.
 Moving through these doorways, closer to the interior of the circle, is the abode of a deity.

 Around the four mandalas in the main field is another, floating mandala scheme.
-It consists of the Five Pancharaksha Goddesses at the four cardinal directions and in the center.
+It consists of the Five Pancharaksha Goddesses in the four cardinal directions and in the center.
 They are popular deities for protection against sickness, misfortune, and calamity.
-Thirty-five small Buddhas of Confession surround these goddesses.
-Along the top border are sixteen seated Buddhas in niches.
+35 small Buddhas of Confession surround these goddesses.
+Along the top border are 16 seated Buddhas in niches.
 At the bottom are fifteen Buddhist forms of the World Gods.

 Sitting in a dark chapel, lit by candlelight, the practitioner goes into a meditative trance.
 Then, drawn by the painting, the believer is transported into the heavenly realm.
 Being in that space, the practitioner is able to absorb the positive energy that the deity transmits.